Can I take an occasional day class?

 Yes, we will consider applicants who hold a three-year undergraduate degree from India.

 What if I cannot furnish my official transcripts by the application deadline?

 The Office of Admissions can use unofficial transcripts for evaluation purposes.
 If admitted, your admission would be conditional upon receipt of your official transcripts.
 These would need to be received by the Office of Admissions prior to the start of classes.

 How many credits/classes can I take in one semester?

-As an Evening MBA student, your normal credit load is 7.5 in a full term or 3 in a half term.
+As an Evening MBA student, your maximum credit load is 7.5 in the first full term.
 If you are in good academic standing, you may increase your limit to 9 credits in fall or winter term and up to 7 credits in spring or summer half terms according to the following guidelines:

 - It cannot be your first term in the program.